 A European vacation is one of the topmost requested international trips for people all over the world.
-Renowned for its incredible depth of beauty, culture, history, cuisine, and religious relics, it is no wonder that millions of people make their own “pilgrimage” to many of the famous European countries and cities each year.
-However, while any trip to Europe is sure to be magical in the know travelers and those accustomed to a higher level of access and service, take their trip to the next level with a little creativity and know-how.
+The continent is renowned for its incredible depth of beauty, culture, history, cuisine, and religious relics.
+Therefore, it is no wonder that millions of people make their own “pilgrimage” to many of the famous European countries and cities each year.
+However, while any trip to Europe is sure to be magical in the know, travelers can take their trip to the next level with a little creativity and know-how.

-Find out the top 5 exclusive experiences that you can have on your next European adventure.
+Find out the top 5 exclusive VIP experiences in Europe that you can have on your next adventure.

 The Alentejo region of southern Portugal may be the countries largest, but it hides many of its best-kept secrets.
-Medieval castles, amazing cliffs which nearly fall into the sea, vast plains and coastlines create one of the most beautiful and unspoiled regions of Portugal and perhaps all of Europe.
-It is lined with glorious beaches, many of which lie empty and in wait of discovery, incredible local restaurants, fantastic wineries, and spectacular vistas.
-History buffs will be enchanted by stories of the many cultures and societies which have left their marks on the area, including dolmens, cromlechs, Romans, Arabs, and Christians.
+Medieval castles, amazing cliffs that nearly fall into the sea, vast plains, and coastlines create one of Portugal’s most beautiful and unspoiled regions.

-For an unforgettable experience, take a hot air balloon ride and then stop for a picnic in one of the beautiful villages and towns which make up the so-called Rota dos Castelos (Castle Route).
-Nisa, Castelo de Vide, Marvão, Portalegre, and Alter do Chão are all charming, authentic, and beautifully preserve the history of the people who have inhabited them over the centuries.
+For an unforgettable experience, take a hot air balloon ride.
+Then stop for a picnic in one of the beautiful villages and towns which make up the so-called Rota dos Castelos (Castle Route).
+Nisa, Castelo de Vide, Marvão, Portalegre, and Alter do Chão are all charming and authenticc.
+These towns beautifully preserve the history of the people who have inhabited them over the centuries.

 Anyone familiar with mushrooms will be able to tell you that Truffles are the rarest and most prized variety.
-Difficult to find and even more challenging to grow, there are only a few regions in Europe which supply the world with this delicatessen.
-Though many areas are experimenting with cultivated truffles, it appears only the less popular varieties respond to farming, whereas the more prized species only grow well in the wild.
-Even within the same “family,” size and shape can make a huge difference in the flavor, and without a doubt, those who work with truffles will tell you that Mugello and the hills of San Miniato produce the most delicious and flavorful varieties.
+Truffles are difficult to find and even more challenging to grow.
+Therefore, there are only a few regions in Europe that supply the world with this delicatessen.
+Though many areas are experimenting with cultivated truffles, only the less popular varieties respond to farming.
+The more prized species only grow well in the wild.
+Even within the same “family,” size and shape can make a huge difference in the flavor.
+Without a doubt, those who work with truffles will tell you that Mugello and the hills of San Miniato produce the most delicious and flavorful varieties.

 The Tartufo Nero Pregiato (black truffle) is harvested from November 15 to March 15.
 This delicious mushroom has a softer fragrance and is preferred by some renowned chefs and those looking to enhance the flavor of their home-cooked dishes.

-For true aficionados, nothing is quite as adventurous as joining professional truffle hunters and their faithful companions on a Truffle hunting mission.
-Since truffles grow under the dirt and display no foliage above ground, hunters need a partner with a very acute sense of smell.
+Nothing is quite as adventurous for true aficionados as joining professional truffle hunters and their faithful companions on a Truffle hunting mission.
+Since truffles grow under the dirt and display no foliage above ground, hunters need a partner with every acute sense of smell.
 While pigs have been used traditionally, modern hunters employ trained dogs to join them on their searches.

-Of course, as no visit to the Vatican would be complete without setting sights on its star attraction, the visit ends on a high note with private access to the Sistine Chapel for your group alone.
+Of course, no visit to the Vatican would be complete without setting sights on its star attraction.
+Therefore, your special visit ends on a high note with private access to the Sistine Chapel.
 This is truly one of the most incredible VIP experiences in Europe

 Have you ever wondered how the best chefs in the world create their menus, choose their ingredients, and conjure up the most beautifully presented and deliciously tasting dishes?
-A cooking class with one of these renowned culinary geniuses can make even every day cook up their game and enhance their skills.
-Working side by side and receiving hands-on experience while creating delicately prepared foods teach the pupils the nuances and special touches that help the chefs create their signature dishes.
+A cooking class with renowned culinary geniuses can make everyday chefs up their game and enhance their skills.
+Working alongside and receiving hands-on experience while creating delicately prepared foods teaches the pupils the nuances and special touches that help the chefs create their signature dishes.

-Many classes start with a local shopping experience, which teaches the students how to source and pick the freshest and finest ingredients, after visiting the markets where the chefs do their shopping the hands-on training begins.
-Classes finish with a feast where the group can enjoy the fruits of their labor and discuss additional tidbits that could enhance their future cooking experiences.
+Many classes start with a local shopping experience, which teaches the students how to source and pick the freshest and finest ingredients.
+After visiting the markets where the chefs do their shopping, the hands-on training begins.
+Finally, classes finish with a feast where the group can enjoy the fruits of their labor and discuss additional tidbits that could enhance their future cooking experiences.